1886 eruption of Mount Tarawera: Geology

 Several lakes sat in the area around Mount Tarawera prior to the eruption.
 The largest of these, Lake Tarawera, is northwest of the mountain and had an estimated height at the time of 317 m above sea level, which has since been revised to 298 m.
 To the southwest of the mountain were lakes Rotomahana and Rotomakariri, the names of which translate as warm lake and cold lake respectively and reflect the respective temperatures of the lakes.
 The warm lake of Rotomahana was 1.6 km in length from north to south and 480 m across, with three small streams providing the primary inflow to the lake.
 The cooler and smaller Lake Rotomakariri sat to the east of Rotomahana, with both lakes draining into Lake Tarawera via the Kaiwaka Stream.
-Much of the ground around Lake Rotomahana was warm to a few inches below the surface, with hot springs and steam fumaroles surrounding the lake.
+Much of the ground around Lake Rotomahana was warm to a few centimetres below the surface, with hot springs and steam fumaroles surrounding the lake.

 The largest and most famous of these springs were those on the top of the Pink and White Terraces, two distinct sinter terrace formations on the western and northeastern shores of the lake respectively.
 The White Terraces are believed to have been the largest silica-based terraces in the world, descending from a geyser-fed spring over a height of roughly 30 m and a distance of 244 m to cover an area of 2.8 ha.
 The Pink Terraces were the smaller of the two, reaching a height of 26 m and an area of 2 ha, but were known for a distinctive pink hue of the silica.